 Wild Turkey produces some bold bourbons that will not get lost in cocktails.
 That's why it's a fantastic choice for recipes like the Manhattan 101, an interesting rendition on a cocktail that has long been a favorite.

 This recipe was developed by Wild Turkey as part of a trio of drinks that redefined classic whiskey cocktails.
 Along with this variation on the Manhattan, the grouping includes the old-fashioned 101 and the whiskey sour 101.
-Each is a fascinating interpretation on the original cocktails that promises to tantalize your taste buds.
+Each is a fascinating interpretation of the original cocktails that promise to tantalize your taste buds.